Making the Case for Schoolyard Forests

 © Ayesha Ercelawn

-Green Schoolyards America conducted interviews with California school districts, public agencies, and tree planting organizations to better understand what is needed to take schoolyard forests to scale across the state efficiently, effectively, and equitably.
-This document below summarizes our findings and reports on existing challenges that impede implementation as well as opportunities that could be harnessed to improve green schoolyard and schoolyard forest policy and practice at local and state levels in the future.
+Over the last few years, Green Schoolyards America conducted interviews with California school districts, public agencies, and tree planting organizations to better understand what is needed to take schoolyard forests to scale across the state efficiently, effectively, and equitably.
+We also reviewed state and local policies that affect schoolyard greening and trees.
+The documents below summarize our findings and report on existing challenges that impede implementation as well as opportunities that could be harnessed to improve green schoolyard and schoolyard forest policy and practice at local and state levels in the future.

 Video Testimony